MileHacker Logo

 Farm Visits and Food Producers

 Abia State is an agricultural area.
-Visits to local farms or food producers may happen if arranged privately through local contacts.
+Visits to local farms or food producers could take place if arranged privately through local contacts.
 This offers insight into where the city's food comes from.

 Arrangement: Area contacts